Laptop Setup Instructions

 In most cases, you should be able to simply choose MWireless from your list of available networks and connect to it.
 After logging in with your uniqname and UMICH password, you may be presented with a dialog to accept a certificate.
 Do this, and you will be connected.
 See the ITS WiFi page for more information.

 The Law School requires students to register all of the devices that they plan on connecting to the wireless network.
-Each student is allowed up to 4 devices to be registered at one time.
 Such devices would include laptops, iPhones, iPads, Androids, etc.

-The Law School network printing allocation is 800 pages per semester for JD students, LLMs, research scholars, and MACL students and 1200 per semester for SJDs.
+The Law School network printing allocation is 800 pages per semester for JD students, LLMs, and research scholars and 1200 per semester for SJDs.
 Students are charged for any printing that exceeds this fixed, per-semester allowance.

 MLawLive is a centralized site where you can get official announcements and information on upcoming events from the Law School administration.
 It is critical that you login to this site daily to keep up with what is going on at the Law School.